samimsu/queens-game-linkedin/README.md

 ## Build Levels

-If you would like to help me build levels you can use the [Level Builder](https://queensgame.vercel.app/level-builder).
+If you would like to help me build LinkedIn's levels or build your own level you can use the [Level Builder](https://queensgame.vercel.app/level-builder).
 You can either paste the image of the level or manually build it.

 ### By pasting image

 https://github.com/user-attachments/assets/9a7be10f-87c2-4311-a7bf-f0103581f569

+### Community Levels

+To build a community level make sure the "Community Level" level type is selected.
+Then build the level using the board.

+#### Restrictions

+1. Levels should have only 1 solution.
+2. 1 free level per person.
+For more levels you can buy a [level pack](https://www.patreon.com/c/samimsu/shop) or subscribe to my [Patreon](https://www.patreon.com/samimsu).
+3. Levels may not be a duplicate of an existing level.

 ## Local Development